-Endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA) is a technique of sampling mediastinal lymph nodes through the endobronchial approach.
-Historically, EBUS-TBNA can yield a diagnosis in only about three fourths of patients [1].
+Endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA) is a technique for sampling mediastinal lymph nodes through the endobronchial approach.
+Historically, EBUS-TBNA can yield a diagnosis in only about three-fourths of patients [1].
 There is abundant literature on techniques that can potentially increase the diagnostic yield of EBUS-TBNA, but despite innovations, refinements of techniques have not been uniformly accepted by pulmonologists worldwide.

 Recently, there has been a growing interest in the use of cryotherapy for mediastinal lymph biopsy worldwide.
-Cryotherapy is a technique where a tissue is rapidly frozen using a cryoprobe and removal of cryoprobe leads to extraction of the larger tissue, referred to as cryobiopsy [2].
+Cryotherapy is a technique where a tissue is rapidly frozen using a cryoprobe and the removal of the cryoprobe leads to the extraction of the larger tissue, referred to as cryobiopsy [2].
 Mediastinal cryobiopsy involves using the principle of cryotherapy to sample tissue from mediastinal lesions.
-The Cryoprobe is inserted through an endobronchial ultrasound bronchoscope and guided into the mediastinum under the guidance of ultrasound through the port created by endobronchial ultrasound guided-transbronchial needle aspiration (EBUS-TBNA) or using an electrocautery knife [3].
+The cryoprobe is inserted through an endobronchial ultrasound (EBUS) bronchoscope and guided into the mediastinum under the guidance of ultrasound through the port created by EBUS-TBNA or using an electrocautery knife [3].
 Literature on the utility of mediastinal cryobiopsy is still scarce.
-Existing literature suggests the addition of cryobiopsy to routine EBUS-TBNA can be helpful, but the lack of extensive research is reflected by the lack of standardisation of the procedure.
+Existing literature suggests the addition of cryobiopsy to routine EBUS-TBNA can be helpful, but the lack of extensive research is reflected by the lack of standardization of the procedure.

 Another technique that has received recent attention with respect to sampling of mediastinal lesions is intranodal forceps biopsy.
-In this technique, a smaller-sized forceps is put through the port created, as required for cryobiopsy, under ultrasound guidance and biopsy sample is collected.
-There is a dearth of good quality studies for this procedure, but a recently published meta-analysis of existing studies has reported that the addition of intra-nodal forceps biopsy to EBUS-TBNA leads to a better yield but at the cost of higher adverse events [4].
-To the best of our knowledge, we could not find a study showing the comparative efficacy of mediastinal cryobiopsy against intra-nodal forceps biopsy, and with this aim, we evaluated the data of procedures performed at our centre.
+In this technique, smaller-sized forceps are put through the port created, as required for cryobiopsy, under ultrasound guidance, and a biopsy sample is collected.
+There is a dearth of good quality studies for this procedure, but a recently published metaanalysis of existing studies has reported that the addition of intranodal forceps biopsy to EBUS-TBNA leads to a better yield but at the cost of higher adverse events [4].
+To the best of our knowledge, we could not find a study showing the comparative efficacy of mediastinal cryobiopsy against intra-nodal forceps biopsy, and with this aim, we evaluated the data of procedures performed at our center.